ed-nesy/ed-nesy.github.io/cfp.md

 -  If your submission is accepted as an abstract, you must **prepare a physical poster and present it at the poster session**.
 If accepted as an extended abstract, you will be invited to deliver a **30-minute oral presentation**.

 - **Submission site via openreview: [Edinburgh Workshop on Neural-Symbolic AI](openreview)** <br>

+### Scope

+- **Integration Techniques**: Exploring various methods to effectively combine neural networks with symbolic reasoning, enhancing the interpretability of AI systems.
+- **Ethical Considerations**: Addressing the ethical implications of deploying neuro-symbolic AI, particularly in sensitive areas such as healthcare and law enforcement.
+- **Future Directions**: Identifying future research directions and potential applications of neural-symbolic AI in diverse fields, including robotics, natural language processing, and automated reasoning.

 <!-- Posters will need to be A1 size 23.4”w x 33.1”h (W 59.4 x H 89.1 cm) size, portrait (not landscape) and must be submitted in PDF format.
 Outstanding posters will be invited for a talk. -->